Zenith-the-realest/school-vault/Notes/Research.md

 # Research

-Media teams will' need to **carry out research** as part of development of a product.
+Media teams will need to **carry out research** as part of development of a product.
 Research would be needed to:

 - Gather information / data for content of a media product – for example, information for a media product.
 - Find out what people think of a media product in development / a concept of a new media product – feedback can then be used to carry out improvements.